IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

-### Step 3: Deploying Integrity Verifier to an ACM managed cluster using ACM polices.
+### Step 3: Deploying Integrity Verifier to an ACM managed cluster using an ACM policy.

-   We will use [policy-integrity.yaml](https://github.com/open-cluster-management/policy-collection/blob/master/community/integrity/policy-integrity.yaml) to deploy Integrity Verifier on an ACM managed cluster.
+   We will use an ACM policy called `policy-integrity`, which is specified in [policy-integrity.yaml](https://github.com/open-cluster-management/policy-collection/blob/master/community/integrity/policy-integrity.yaml), to deploy Integrity Verifier to an ACM managed cluster(s).

+   The following steps shows how to retrive ACM policies and customize them.

  1. Retrive the source from [policy-collection](https://github.com/open-cluster-management/policy-collection) Git repository.

       Fork [policy-collection](https://github.com/open-cluster-management/policy-collection) GitHub repository.
-We will use the forked version of this repo as the target to run the sync against.
+We will use the forked version of this repo as the target to run the sync against when deploying ACM policies to an ACM cluster.

-      Then `git clone` the forked repository.
+      Then, `git clone` the forked repository.

       The following example shows how to clone `policy-collection` and move to `policy-collection` directory
        ```